Austin station (CTA Green Line): History

 The first Austin station opened in 1899, as part of a grade-level extension of the Lake Street Elevated Railroad west from terminal at 52nd Avenue through Austin and Oak Park.
 It temporarily served as the terminal for the Lake Street Elevated until the line was extended further west later that year.

 It was rebuilt in 1962, as part of a project which moved the western two and a half miles of the Lake Street line off of its street level alignment and onto an abandoned strip of the parallel Chicago and Northwestern Railway's embankment.
 As part of the reconstruction, an auxiliary entrance was constructed at Mason Avenue, a block east of the main entrance.
 On February 18, 1973, the Mason entrance was reduced to functioning only as an auxiliary exit due to budget cuts.
 It was later closed entirely in 1994.
+As of December 2024, the Mason Avenue auxiliary entrance/exit is currently being reactivated.
+The construction project began.

 Facilities

 The station consists of a single island platform on a grade-separated embankment.
-The platform is located on the south side of the right of way of Metra's Union Pacific/West Line to the east of Austin Boulevard.
+The platform is located on the south side of the right of way of Metra's Union Pacific West Line to the east of Austin Boulevard.
 It serves the Green Line's two tracks; the northern track serves trains to Harlem/Lake, while the southern track serves trains to Ashland/63rd and Cottage Grove.
 Fare controls and a customer assistant booth are in the station house, alongside the railroad embankment at street level.
 Access to the platform is provided by a stairwell and an escalator.
-The station's lack of an elevator or a ramp means that it is not handicapped accessible.
+The station's lack of an elevator or a ramp means that it is not currently handicapped accessible, however there are plans to make the station accessible by 2027.